MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Multi-Warping GAN

 where $E_p^c$ and $E_p^s$ are content and style encoders for photos.
 Similarly, $E_c^c$ and $E_c^s$ are content and style encoders for caricatures. $G_p^s$ and $G_c^s$ are two decoders for photos and caricatures respectively.
 The image reconstruction loss is defined as the $\ell_1$ difference between the input and reconstructed images:

-The style translation process is shown in Figure~\ref{ourmodel} with dashed arrows, and can be formulated as:
+The style translation process is shown in Figure~\ref{ourmodel} with coloured arrows, and can be formulated as:

-where $z_c^s$ and $z_p^s$ are style codes sampled from Gaussian distributions for the two modalities. $x'_{p\rightarrow c}$ is a generated image with the content from the input photo and a caricature style, while $x'_{c\rightarrow p}$ is a generated image with the content from the input caricature and a photo style.
+where $z_c^s$ and $z_p^s$ are style codes which can be sampled from Gaussian distributions for the two modalities. $x'_{p\rightarrow c}$ is a generated image with the content from the input photo and a caricature style, while $x'_{c\rightarrow p}$ is a generated image with the content from the input caricature and a photo style.

 The constraints in the style transfer process are based on three aspects.
 Firstly, after transfer, the style code of the transferred image should be consistent with the style code of input, i.e.,

 where $x'_{c\rightarrow p}$ and $x'_{p\rightarrow c}$ are defined in Eq.~(\ref{Eq_Style_Trans}).
 Secondly, the image content should keep unchanged during the transfer.
 A cycle consistency loss on the content codes of the input and the transferred images is used, as shown below: